You have just read a blog post written by Jason McIntosh.

 Thank you kindly for your time and attention today.

 I support people having any gender identity they wish, referring to themselves by any name they choose, and assigning to themselves any set of pronouns they feel most apt.
 I think people have as much right to vary these as they do their hair or their clothes, and for similar reasons.
-I, consquently, reserve the right to stand to one side questioning any person’s taste on any or all of these matters, and they have all the beautiful freedom to ignore my twitching eyebrow, and the world shall roll on.
+While I might sometimes wonder at others’ tastes in all these matters of personal presentation, they have the freedom to righteously ignore my raised eyebrow, and the world rolls on.
 So far, so good.

 Over the last few years, it has become increasingly popular in various social circles I move through to both choose and then conspicuously advertise one’s preferred pronouns, giving them shared or even equal billing with one’s name.
 This trend has developed to the point where, over the last several months, more than one person has noticed that I do not do this in any of my online profiles, and has asked that I start.
 I have always demurred, and promised to unpack my reasons in writing sometime.
 This essay constitutes my first attempt to do so.